rustless/rustless.github.io/index.md

 })
 ~~~

-## Parameter Validation and Coercion
+## Parameters validation and coercion

 You can define validations and coercion options for your parameters using a DSL block inside `Endpoint` and `Namespace` definition.
 See [Valico] for more info about things you can do.